 Weigh-in date: 12/16/11

-Weight: 180.5 pounds, 10.5 over limit.
+Weight: 180.5 pounds, 10.5 over the welterweight limit.
 Peoples had agreed to a 179-pound catchweight shortly before weigh-ins, but couldn’t even make that.
 The fight officially went down at a catchweight of 181.

 Punishment: Peoples forfeited 20% of his purse to his opponent, Roger Bowling.